Accessibility of the Metropolitan Transportation Authority: 2020s to present

 Also in 2021, the MTA announced it would install wide-aisle fare gates at five subway stations.
 After partnering with Cubic to design the fare gates, the MTA would replace existing equipment at select locations in order to make station access easier for wheelchair users and passengers with other wheeled devices such as walkers, strollers, and suitcases.
 Two years later, as part of a plan to improve bike access in the subway, the agency announced the five stations planned to receive the new fare gates: Astoria Boulevard and Sutphin Boulevard/JFK Airport in Queens, Bowling Green and 34th Street-Penn Station in Manhattan, and Atlantic Avenue-Barclays Center in Brooklyn.
 The implementation of these fare gates was delayed; the MTA's chief accessibility officer indicated in February 2023 that the new fare gates would be installed at the Sutphin Boulevard–Archer Avenue–JFK Airport and Atlantic Avenue–Barclays Center stations shortly afterward.
 As part of this primarily cyclist-focused initiative, the MTA also agreed to consider providing larger elevator cab sizes and elevator redundancy at stations.
+In November 2022, the MTA announced that it would award a $965 million contract for the installation of 21 elevators across eight stations, and the contract was awarded the next month.
+The same month, MTA also announced that it would award a $146 million contract for the installation of eight elevators across four stations.
+Further contracts for accessibility upgrades at 13 rapid transit stations were awarded in late 2023.
+Accessibility upgrades to three Metro-North stations began in June 2025.

+The MTA planned to fund several accessibility projects with revenue from congestion pricing in New York City, which was implemented in 2025.
+In August 2024, a state judge indicated that the city government might have to pay for platform modifications at several stations, to reduce gaps between the train and platform.
+As part of the MTA's 2025–2029 Capital Program, the agency indicated that it would make 60 additional subway stations and 6 commuter rail stations ADA-accessible, which would cost $7.1 billion in total.
+According to Curbed, the high costs of these upgrades were attributed in part to tangentially related projects such as equipment upgrades, since the elevators themselves only cost $5 million apiece on average.
+In July 2025, the MTA announced that it would install elevators at another 12 stations.